d-carrigg/1brc-dotnet/README.md

 The dotnet version uses the same program to generate the test data and uses a similar command to run.

+The dotnet implementation is stored under `/src/main/csharp`.
+The core file is `CalculateAverage.cs`.

 This repository contains two programs from the source repo:

 * `dev.morling.onebrc.CreateMeasurements` (invoked via _create\_measurements.sh_): Creates the file _measurements.txt_ in the root directory of this project with a configurable number of random measurement values